 I’ve come to find that setting aside introspective time each day (or as close to that as I can) is good for my mental health.
 It’s a playful way to dive deeper into my soul.
 And some of the cards are “heavy” and challenge me.
 Imagine getting a card that symbolizes the ego with this in the guidebook: “We are creatures driven by our ego….We can be so afraid of the truth that our ego will work hand in hand with our primal instincts and do what it can to protect us.”
 (Dreams of Gaia Tarot, eight of air card.)
 I mean, it’s not just kittens and rainbows.
 It’s deep inner work.
 But it is liberating inner work.

 This journey into tarot all began with an Herbal Healing deck I bought.
 I would pull a card and read the guidebook and go off journaling.
 I like that deck because the guidebook speaks of the medicinal properties of a plant as well as the meaning of the plant (for want of a better term, the “magical” properties, also called correspondences).
 The most well-known example of this is that roses symbolize love.
 It was the perfect deck for a nature-loving herbalist.
 I was happy with oracle decks.
 I wound up getting another herbal one because, although I loved the guidebook in The Healing Herbal Deck, I wasn’t all that enamored of the artwork.
-I never had any intention of getting into tarot until I heard a podcast about it.
-They talked about the major arcana (these are the trumps in the original card game) being the Hero’s Journey (also called the Fool’s Journey in tarot) that writer Joseph Campbell introduced as an archetypal story pattern, where the hero goes on a journey, meets some challenges, conquers them, and comes home transformed.
+I never had any intention of getting into tarot until I heard a podcast (The Plant Witch) about it.
+It talked about the major arcana (these are the trumps in the original card game) being the Hero’s Journey (also called the Fool’s Journey in tarot) that writer Joseph Campbell introduced as an archetypal story pattern, where the hero goes on a journey, meets some challenges, conquers them, and comes home transformed.
 The major arcana has cards like The Hermit, Temperance, Death/Rebirth, Justice, The Wheel of Fortune, The Sun, The Moon, The Star, The World.
 There are 22 in all.
 “Wow,” I thought.
 “That’s a whole other level of introspection!”
 And so I dove in.

 I found out tarot is made up of this major arcana, which is a more high-level or spiritual introspection, and the minor arcana, which contains 4 suits, ace through 10, and 4 court cards including kings and queens.
 Sound familiar?
 Very much like our modern playing cards.
 The minor arcana deal with more everyday, human life things, with each suit representing a different aspect of the self.
 The earth suit (usually called pentacles) deals with physical things like health, finances, family.
 The air suit (usually called swords) deals with the mind/intellect.
 The fire suit (usually called wands) deals with action, creativity, passion.
 The water suit (usually called cups) deals with the emotions.
 The court cards in the suit can represent actual people in your life, or the energy that type of person brings.
 For instance, the Queen of Earth is a wise, mothering energy.
 Put all of this system together, and you can imagine some very intricate messages from the cards.
 There are 78 cards in all in the most common tarot system.
 I have another deck (Dreams of Gaia) that varies a bit from this system that has 80 cards.
 But it happens to be the deck I use the most.
 Instead of the major arcana being the hero’s journey, it has cards for the stages of life, reasons for being, and influences.
 It’s my favorite “psychiatrist.”
 The artwork is incredible and there is lots of symbolism to help you get meaning from the cards.
 Even though tarot has a system and each card has a set of meanings, you aren’t limited to that.
 You can assign your own meanings.
 This is helpful for a newbie.
 I could never memorize the meaning of 78 cards.
 So I am doing that slowly, along with using my intuition to derive meaning from the imagery of the cards.